fg-research/website/docs/_sources/blog/product/posts/lnn-equity-forecasting.rst.txt

     # forward fill any missing values
     dataset.ffill(inplace=True)

-We then calculate the S&P 500 30-day returns and 30-day realized volatility.
+We then calculate the 30-day returns and 30-day realized volatility.

 .. code:: python